drumicube/animatediff-batcher/README.md

 ```

 **Important:**
-As a reboot of Auto1111 is needed on each clip generation (ADetailer crash), your current Auto1111 session will be terminated!
+As a reboot of Auto1111 is needed on each clip generation (ADetailer crash on second AnimateDiff clip), your current Auto1111 session will be terminated!
 Do not use Auto1111 while this script is running.
 Restart Auto1111 once it's finished.

 ### After processing: